codio-c5/C5-Development/.guides/content/1-19-Meetup--Modern-Symmetric-Ciphers--5590.md

 ## Comparing and Contrasting Block Ciphers

-Divide into five teams.
+Divide into teams.
 Each team is assigned one of the following symmetric ciphers know as block ciphers that are in use today.
 For example, the secure network protocol TLS/SSL (Transport layer Security/Secure Socket Layer) lists the following block ciphers in its suite of ciphers:

 1. RC4
 1. DES